 PCA Iowa helps families create these nurturing environments by strengthening families with caregiver education, parent support services and safe places for kids.
 It’s important to give all parents resources that allow them to bond with their children, gain parenting skills and manage stress.

-PCA Iowa supports many initiatives to equip parents with the tools and resources they need to raise vibrant, healthy children.
+PCA Iowa supports many initiatives to equip parents and caregivers with the tools and resources they need to raise vibrant, healthy children.

 Protective Factors Framework

 We believe that a strengths-based approach focusing on the well-being of families is the most effective way to support kids.
 That’s why the research-informed Strengthening Families approach and Protective Factors Framework, introduced in 2003 by the Center for the Study of Social Policy (CSSP), is a priority in our work.
 According to CSSP, the five protective factors listed below are characteristics that have been shown to make positive outcomes more likely for young children and their families, and to reduce the likelihood of child abuse.

 The resilience of an individual depends, to a great extent, on their relationships and community.
 The more we learn about resilience, the more we recognize that it is the systems around us—family, school, neighborhood, church, friends, workplace and community—that influence the ability of both children and adults to be resilient.